 Hopefully, we will have amazing news to share soon.

-UPDATE 18 April 2018 – Sadly we did not get the news we hoped for and this third round of IVF was not successful.
+UPDATE 18 April 2018 – Sadly we did not get the news we hoped for and this fourth round of IVF was not successful.
 We did everything we could and were told and sadly it was not meant to be.
 I am going to let my body take a break from all the medications for the next few months and then in August, we will try again.
-I shall keep you posted.
+Read about our 5th and final round of IVF in 2019.